Problem / Outcome Summary

 Then in the Advanced, File Type area of the settings application, scroll down until you see the Apple Lossless section and change the FLAC setting to disabled.
 That essentially turns off the internally compiled decoder and uses the system one you just installed.
 I was using the latest 7.9 version of Logitech Media Server, so this may in fact be fixed by the time you read this.

 That’s it.
-Have a look around the other tabs, you might be surprised what this software does.
+Have a look around the other tabs, you might be surprised what this software is capable of.

 Logitech Media Server coupled with a squeezebox device is a powerful audio solution, even though you’d think it might have long disappeared.
 The allure of one of those new Logitech Squeezebox Transporters certainly continues for me today.